 Heat loss occurs from conduction, convection, and radiation.
 Only well-designed products protect against all three and Heat Mizer protects against all three forms of heat loss!
 Conduction heat loss is prevented with premium insulation and the creative use of dead air space.
 Convection heat loss is prevented by the "Forever Waterproof" outer casing manufactured in Canada where the good folks there know how to protect against damaging cold.
 The outer casing is made of the highest-grade composite compound that will outlast your lifetime and the life of the building you are heating.
 Finally, radiant heat loss is prevented by the only radiant barrier in the industry that provides premium insulative qualities.

 Why are End Caps necessary with underground insulated PEX pipe?

 The MOST effective form of insulation is "dead air space".
 Heat Mizer Insulated PEX is creatively designed with some dead air space between the insulation and the outer casing.
-Accordingly, your Insulated PEX is much more effective remains empty!
+Accordingly, your Insulated PEX is much more effective and remains empty!
 You don't want that dead air space to fill with water.
 Once we learned that a customer had a leaky fitting at the back of his boiler pump fitting.
-Water slowly dripped down the PEX tubing, INTO the insulated PEX, and eventually filled his Insulated PEX tubing with water and filled the dead air space.
+Water slowly dripped down the insulated or pre insulated PEX tubing, and eventually filled his Insulated tubing with water and filled the dead air space.
 A simple end cap on the end of his Insulated PEX in the back of the boiler would have prevented this.
 Also, we want to avoid any moisture or humidity from entering the insulated PEX from inside the home so we recommend using end caps on both ends of the Insulated PEX.

-How should I prepare the trench for the underground insulated PEX tubing?
+How should I prepare the trench for the 1-inch PEX pipe underground?

 How deep should I bury the Heat Mizer Insulated PEX?